enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 ------------------------------------

 After all of this preparation, running the simulation itself should be straightforward.
-First, you need to have an enzo parameter file.
+First, you need to have an Enzo parameter file.
 Here is an example compatible with the inits file above:

 ::

     #
-    # AMR PROBLEM DEFINITION FILE: Cosmology Simulation (amr version)
+    # AMR PROBLEM DEFINITION FILE: Cosmology Simulation (AMR version)
     #
     #  define problem
     #